badmanwillis/RobotSimulator/README.md

 3) use the urdf to proto script: https://github.com/cyberbotics/urdf2webots
 4) then simply start WeBots and import the proto file.

-NB: if you want ROS connections, also make a copy of those files into /src and convert the xacro to a urdf file.
+NB: if you want ROS connections, also make a copy of those files into your workspace /src and convert the xacro to a urdf file.
 NB2: To use ROS with WeBots, have the robot controller set to "ros" or create your own custom controller. if you chose the standard "ros" controller, look into the provided documentation to find how the services and commands are called.
 That is also available online as part of the WeBots documentations and tutorials on ROS.